 Transfers outside the EU/EEA

 Some of the 3rd Party services or suppliers we use are based outside the EU/EEA.
-Transfers of data to these parties is conducted in line with the relevant Data Protection rules and is kept under constant review.
+Transfers of data to these parties is conducted in line with the relevant Data Protection Laws and is kept under constant review.

 For entities in the United States, we rely on either Privacy Shield or Model Contract Clauses as the basis for transfers.
 The Mater Foundation takes all necessary organisational and technical security measures to secure the personal data that we process.

 Retention of Data

 The periods for which we retain Donor and Supporter data are kept under regular review.
 Data is retained no longer than necessary in meeting the lawful purpose for which it is acquired and meeting legal obligations to retain.

 Exercising your Rights as a Data Subject